-I am a linguist, working as a Senior Research and Teaching Associate at the English department of the University of Zurich (UZH) and as a Teaching Associate at the Zurich University of Applied Sciences (ZHAW).
-My research is mostly concerned with quantitative approaches to the analysis of (morpho-) syntactic alternation in the area of Postcolonial Englishes, but I am also interested in other varieties and languages (Pidgins and Creoles, Swiss German dialects).
+I am a linguist and work at the German department of the University of Zurich on my own SNSF-funded project (project page).
+Until recently, I was employed as a Senior Research and Teaching Associate at the English department of the University of Zurich where my research was mostly concerned with quantitative approaches to the analysis of (morpho-) syntactic alternation in the area of Postcolonial Englishes (including Pidgins and Creoles).
+I am, however, also interested in other varieties and languages (e.g. Swiss German dialects) and I currently focus on ethnolectal speech in Switzerland.
 When I am not in front of my computer doing some nerdy stats stuff, you can find me in the mountains, helping out in scouting camps or reading at home.

 Recently, I have been increasingly interested in Open Science policies at the UZH and in Europe in general and follow the news on Open Science strategies (e.g. Plan S) via twitter.
-Since the end of 2018, I am also an Open Access Ambassador for the SNF (Swiss National Foundation) with a keen interest in the impact these new strategies might have on the career of junior researchers.
+Since the end of 2018, I have been an Open Access Ambassador for the SNF (Swiss National Foundation) and since 2019 also a Eurodoc Open Science Ambassador for Switzerland with a keen interest in the impact these new strategies might have on the career of early career researchers.

 Research interests: phonological, lexical and morphosyntactic variation, variationist sociolinguistics, cognitive sociolinguistics, dialectometric techniques and quantitative approaches, historical linguistics